 Departing travellers may be able to claim a refund for GST and WET (Wine Equalisation Tax) paid on goods purchased in Australia.
 The refund is applicable to goods, totalling at least $300 AUD (GST inclusive) being taken out of Australia and purchased no earlier than 30 days before leaving Australia.
 TRS offices are located at international airports and cruise-liner terminals.
 To claim, make sure you have your passport, international boarding pass, retailer's tax invoice and the goods.
 Other conditions may apply.
-Visit the Department of Home Affairs website for more information on the TRS.
+Visit the Australian Border Force website for more information on the TRS.

 Arriving or leaving with currency

 If you are carrying $10,000 AUD cash or more (or foreign currency equivalent) into or out of Australia you will need to fill out a Cross-Border Movement – Physical Currency (CBM-PC) form.
 If asked at the border, you must also tell a Customs or police officer, if you are carrying any Bearer Negotiable Instruments (BNIs) – also known as promissory notes, travellers cheques, personal cheques, money orders and postal orders.
 Even if the BNI has no face value (e.g. a blank cheque), it still needs to be disclosed to a Customs or police officer on request.
 You will be given a form to fill out if required.